Ready, steady go... to Reception!

 • Take your child with you on school visits.

-• Your child will be invited to taster sessions in the Summer term to help them get familiar with the setting and meet new friends.
+• Your child will be invited to taster sessions in the summer term to help them get familiar with the setting and meet new friends.

-• Attend parent information evenings and coffee mornings to give you opportunity to ask questions and connect with other parents.
+• Attend parent information evenings and coffee mornings to give you the opportunity to ask questions and connect with other parents.

 4. Talk about starting school